 7. Define and price the services

-Chart out the services (Childcare, pre-K curriculum, before and after school hours, pick up and drop, meals, extra-curricular activities, etc.) offered and prices, time limits, and payment terms for each of them.
+Chart out the services offered (Childcare, pre-K curriculum, before and after school hours, pick up and drop off, meals, extra-curricular activities, etc.) and prices, time limits, and payment terms for each age group.
 You might also want to bundle some of these services for families and offer them at a consolidated rate.

 8. Form the policies and procedures

-Create policies related to hours, pick and drop, meals and nutrition, accident reporting, child abuse protocols, video camera set up and permissions, if applicable.
-Clearly outline protocol regarding emergencies (e.g. accident or illness), summer break, vacations, and permissions for child pickup.
+Some municipalities will want a copy of your Procedures Manual.
+Create policies related to hours, pick up and drop off, meals and nutrition, accident reporting, child abuse protocols, security, video camera set up and permissions, if applicable.
+Clearly outline procedures regarding emergencies (e.g. accident or illness), summer break, vacations, and permissions for child pickup.

-You will also need to create policies for the staff you are planning to hire – experiencehours, pay scales, minimum educational requirements, and criminal background checks.
+You will also need to create standards for the staff you are planning to hire – required experience, shifts, pay scales, minimum educational requirements, and criminal background checks.

 9. Get into marketing

 You can start marketing with low budget options initially.
 Request friends, family, and neighbors to spread the word.
 Explore the power of social media – create a Facebook page and reach out to relevant groups.
 Keep the marketing local and targeted to potential clients.
 After the initial enrollments, word of mouth and referrals can expand your client base.
 You might consider developing a website at a later stage.

 Based on the services you offer you will need to hire staff like care providers, cooks, drivers, educators, and administrators.
 Take care of the certification requirements and background checks while recruiting.

 The process of establishing a daycare might sound over-whelming initially but it can be extremely rewarding in the long run.
 Turning your passion into a business will not only offer financial benefits but feelings of satisfaction and accomplishment as well.
 You are sure to touch the lives of not just the children, but the parents as well.